User Role and Alerts

 Platform Alerts |

-- Operating System and JVM stats (CPU, Memory, Swap, Heap Usage) |
+- Operating System and JVM metrics (CPU, Memory, Swap, Heap Usage) |

 JMX Alerts |

-- Create alerts on MBean attributes |
+- Set up alerts based on MBean attributes |

 SNMP Alerts |